jmetzger/workshop-mariadb-windows/partitions/partitions-explain.md

 INSERT INTO audit_log2(yr,msg) VALUES (2005,'2005'),(2006,'2006'),(2011,'2011'),(2012,'2012');

 EXPLAIN PARTITIONS SELECT * from audit_log2 WHERE yr = 2012;
-# on 2013-01-01 Reorganize

 ALTER TABLE audit_log2 REORGANIZE PARTITION p_current INTO (
    PARTITION p2012 VALUES LESS THAN (2013),
    PARTITION p_current VALUES LESS THAN MAXVALUE);
 )

-# Where is data now saved
+--  Where is data now saved
 EXPLAIN PARTITIONS SELECT * from audit_log2 WHERE yr = 2012;

 ```